Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <figcaption>Beginning part of the function in pseudo-C.</figcaption>
 </figure>

-If we continue analyzing the code, we reach a part which assembly highly optimizes, but in the pseudo-code from Ghidra, it looks like an initialization of a big array.
-The code maybe was generated with a `memset`, but internally the compiler will generate an assembly code which uses the register `xmm0`, this register is set to 0 with a `xor` operation, and then will be used to initialize the first 16 bytes of a buffer.
-Also we will see an initialization to 0 from the byte 16 to 24.
-Finally a call to `strncpy` is done with a pointer to `argv[1]` to the initialized pointer.
-So if we think it a little bit, we can infer this is an initialization of a local buffer, and a copy from the `argv[1]` to that internal buffer.
-We can set the type of the buffer with Ghidra pressing the key `Y`, and then selecting the type, I chose the type `uint[0x18]`.
-We could even implement it easily in C:
+As we further analyze the code, we come across a section that is highly optimized in assembly, but in the pseudo-code representation provided by Ghidra, it appears to be the initialization of a large array.
+The code might have been generated using a `memset` function, but internally the compiler generates assembly code that utilizes the `xmm0` register.
+This register is set to 0 using an `xor` operation and then used to initialize the first 16 bytes of a buffer.
+Additionally, we observe an initialization of byte 16 to 24 to 0.
+Finally, a call to `strncpy` is made, copying the contents from `argv[1]` to the initialized buffer.
+By considering these details, we can infer that this section is responsible for initializing a local buffer and copying the contents of `argv[1]` into it.
+In Ghidra, we can set the type of the buffer by pressing the 'Y' key and selecting the appropriate type.
+In my case, I chose the type `uint[0x18]`.
+We could even easily implement it in C:

 ```c
 int main(int argc, char **argv)